 If you need some help with Goodlord, please visit our Tenant Help Centre in the first instance.
 If you are unable to find the answer you need, then our Support Team will be on hand to help you.

-Lifetime deposits are on the horizon, confirmed the government following the Queen's Speech in May 2021, announcing it would release its proposals for a new "lifetime" tenancy deposit model in Autumn 2021 as part of a sweeping package of reforms for the private rented sector.
+Lifetime deposits are on the horizon, confirmed the government following the Queen's Speech in May 2021.
+Its proposals for a new "lifetime" tenancy deposit model, with the full outline now expected in 2022, are part of a sweeping package of reforms for the private rented sector.
 “Lifetime” deposits aim to “ease the burden on tenants when moving from one tenancy to the next, helping improve the experience of those living in the private rental sector”.

 Currently, most letting agents and landlords take a five-week security deposit at the outset of a new tenancy, to protect themselves against the risk of damage to a landlord’s property or in the event of unpaid rent.
 In most cases, a tenant will not have received the deposit on their previous property back before paying a deposit on the next property, although the Tenancy Deposit Protection Working Group noted in its report, Tenancy Deposit Reform: A Call for Evidence, that it’s “unclear how significant the problem of deposit affordability is for tenants and how they are managing to bridge the gap of needing to find two deposit amounts”.